miloszzaj/currency-converter-react/README.md

 ## Description

-Currency Converter converts amounts from one currency to PLN.
-You can choose one of few currencies: EUR, USD, AED, AUD, HKD, CAD, CHF, GBP, JPY.
+Currency Converter converts amounts from any currency to PLN.
+You can choose one of any currencies available in European Central Bank
-Please, enter a value of one currency and course of this currency to be converted into PLN currency.
+Please, enter a value of currency you would like to be converted into PLN currency.

 ## Technologies